Dragon: India

+Bhutan

 The Druk (འབྲུག་), also known as 'Thunder Dragon', is one of the national symbols of Bhutan.
 In the Dzongkha language, Bhutan is known as Druk Yul "Land of Druk", and Bhutanese leaders are called Druk Gyalpo, "Thunder Dragon Kings".
 The druk was adopted as an emblem by the Drukpa Lineage, which originated in Tibet and later spread to Bhutan.